 We believe that the Church is a spiritual entity comprising all who believe in Jesus Christ.
 The fellowship of Christians is not defined by physical buildings, denominations, or institutions, but rather it is a community of faith, joined together in spirit and in love.
-“God is Spirit, and those who worship Him must worship in spirit and in truth” (John 4:24).
+“God is Spirit, and those who worship Him must worship in spirit and truth” (John 4:24).

-We believe that the New Testament’s account of the early Church’s close fellowship, cooperative efforts, and spiritual unity serves not only as a historical narrative, but as a model for succeeding generations of believers.
+We believe that the New Testament’s account of the early Church’s fellowship, cooperative efforts, and spiritual unity serves not only as a historical narrative, but as a model for succeeding generations of believers.

 The Bride of Christ